zofran/exerciseTech/README.md

 # exerciseTech

-This is a sample project taht converts numbers from 1 - 3999 to Roman numerals.
+This is a sample project that converts numbers from 1 - 3999 to Roman numerals.

 principle:
 I broke my number down into thousands, hundreds, tens and units.